brandiherrera/museum-app-full-stack-capstone-server/README.md

 As a returning user I want to view artwork that I have saved in greater detail at my leisure so I can enjoy it, view other comments, and add comments of my own.

+**Comments**

+As a returning user I want to post comments on various pieces of art so I can enter discussions with other users or simply to share my thoughts with myself and other users.
+I want to be able to view them in real-time and at a later date as I wish.

 **Log Out Page**

 As a returning user I want to access a log out so I can log out at my convenience.